arifsetyawan/aws-stsgen-tool/README.md

 - save the aws sts result to .aws/credential file under targeted profile that defined when configure this program.

 ## Binnary
-I have built the binary and upload it under `/bin` directory.
-You can choose on what operating system you are working on Darwin or Linux.
-If you afraid on the binary, you can read through the code and rebuilt it your self :)).
+In this git repository, I have built the binary and upload it under `/bin`.
+You can choose what operating system you are working on Darwin or Linux.
+If You have doubts about the binary, you can read through the code and build it on your own.

 ## Install
 Before moving forward.
 Please makesure you already have aws-cli and base setup your aws credential and aws profile.
 After the base aws-cli setup is complete You need to setup or built config for this program by run `awsstsgen install`.